dogusariturk/MaterialsFramework/docs/usage/analysis/index.md

 # Analyzers

 `MaterialsFramework` provides analyzer classes for common materials property calculations.
-Each analyzer follows the same pattern: instantiate with a calculator, then call `calculate(structure)`.
+Instantiate an analyzer with a calculator, then call its `calculate()` method.
+Most analyzers take one structure; ANNNI takes a composition, and NEB takes initial and final structures.

 ```python
 analyzer = SomeAnalyzer(calculator=calc)